 A major motivation for the Spanish to conquer new lands was to convert their new subjects to Christianity.
 It is hardly surprising that the church was a hugely powerful presence in Spanish America, and had an immense impact on the every day lives of all its people, of whatever racial category.

 In Spain, the Catholic Church was effectively a branch of the state, and this situation was transposed to the Americas.
 The crown appointed bishops and other high church officials, and took a strong interest in church matters.

 Church organization sprang up in the central areas of Mexico and Peru hard on the heels of the first conquerors.
-Few clerics were involved in the actual conquests, but very soon after parties of friars arrived.
-They were followed by bishops and other senior churchmen, and archbishoprics were centred on Lima and Mexico City.
+Few clerics were involved in the actual conquests, but very soon afterwards parties of friars arrived.
+They were followed by bishops and other senior churchmen, and archbishoprics were centered on Lima and Mexico City.

 The higher-ranking clerics lived and worked almost exclusively in the cities, but lower clerics were active with the Indians in the countryside.
 They were based on the encomiendas, which functioned as parishes.